Mojsej Ignjatović

-Mojsej Ignjatović (Мојсеј Игњатовић; 1777–1842) was a Serbian polymath, writer, educator, translator, dramatist, and high school professor active in the Habsburg monarchy.
+Mojsej Ignjatović (Мојсеј Игњатовић; 1777–1842) was a Serbian polymath, writer, educator, translator, dramatist, and high school professor.
 He is known for his contributions to children's literature and early Serbian secular education.

 Biography

 Ignjatović was born in Vukovar (at the time in Syrmia County, Kingdom of Slavonia) and was educated in the best Austro-Hungarian schools of that period, first in Osijek and after in Pécs, where he graduated from a Teacher's College.
 Upon graduating in 1802, Mojsej Ignjatović began his professional career as a teacher and professor in Novi Sad, remaining active until 1839.
 During this period, he organized school theater performances and translated several plays, including Artello, pridvorni šaljivčina, a theatrical play in three acts by Karl von Eckartshausen in 1813.

 Mojsej Ignjatović, in 1817, on a school certificate from that time, is called primae grammatices classis professor (first-class grammar teacher).
 From this, we conclude that the Serbian national elementary school in Novi Sad was being upgraded to the status of a high school where Ignjatović taught.
 During the last days of October of the same year, he would organize plays for the local audience, using his students as actors in the performances.
 He would translate the play from either German or Hungarian and have his students choose the character they wished to play.

 In 1826, Ignjatović became the acting superintendent of Eastern Orthodox schools in Srem and in Slavonia.